rcarrata/rcarrata.github.io/_posts/2021-11-10-sandbox-containers.md

 1. containerd-shim-kata-v2 is used to communicate with the pod.
 2. virtiofsd handles host file system access on behalf of the guest.

-And with that we reviewed how to install, configure and use Sandbox Containers in OpenShift.
+And with that, we reviewed how to install, configure, and use Sandbox Containers in OpenShift.

 *NOTE: Opinions expressed in this blog are my own and do not necessarily reflect that of the company I work for.*